danemacmillan/dotfiles/README.md

 `dotfiles` is organized into a very deliberate, tidy structure.
 The effort was made to ensure a distinction existed between the *canonical dotfiles* that comprise all the plain settings and configurations, and the *control dotfiles* that  typically arise from the need to manage the canonical ones.
-I never liked having them mixed together in the `{$HOME}` directory, and the XDG spec offered the promise to fix this.
+I never liked having them mixed together in the `{$HOME}` directory.

 ```
 dotfiles